 Conference Day Two

-Expanding Territories • How are landscape architects engaging with our country’s intertwined ecological and cultural complexitity?
+Expanding Territories • How are landscape architects engaging with our country’s intertwined ecological and cultural complexity?

 Cultivating Cultural Intersections • Where is the next frontier of landscape architectural practice?
 How are new territories (large-scale landscapes, digital spaces, managed ecologies, food and agricultural systems) sites of our most pressing challenges?

 Navigating Political Terrain • How can landscape architects engage with and inform rapidly shifting political conditions and consequences?
-This session will explore contemporary social movements, advocavy and ethics in design.
+This session will explore contemporary social movements, advocacy and ethics in design.